 - Tips for spending 3 days in Paris

-- Romantic things to do in Paris
+- Getting to Paris

 - Itinerary for 3 days in Paris- a recap